rucio/documentation/docs/rest_api_doc.md

 title: Rest Api Documentation
 ---
 Rucio provides a Rest Api interface for client-server communication.
-The code for the server is located under `lib/rucio/rest/flask/v1`.
+The code for the server is located in the Rucio project under `lib/rucio/rest/flask/v1`.

 The Rest Api Documentation provides a sufficient documentation of all endpoints and should be descriptive enough so that it is not required to look at the code